 Electrification for the roads was only a matter of time, but it was really Tesla which made the new driving experience easier to swallow for many.

-With electronic vehicles in a bigger market than ever, the Model S was about to lose its edge — until now.
-As the first major redesign of the electric sedan since it first launched in 2012, the new design sees a refreshed exterior, an even more minimalist interior and the option for a more powerful engine.
+With EVs in a bigger market than ever, the Model S was about to lose its edge — until now.
+As the first major redesign of the electric sedan since it first launched in 2012, the new sedan sees a refreshed exterior, an even more minimalist interior, and the option for a more powerful engine.

 You’ll notice a standard large glass roof as the biggest exterior update, but inside is where Tesla really switched things up.
 Instead of a portrait touchscreen, the new Model S gets a 17-inch, landscape-oriented one similar to that of the Model 3 and Model Y, albeit with a smaller bezel.
 This is paired with another 12.3-inch digital gauge cluster in front of the driver, as well as an eight-inch screen in the rear, which is a new addition to the sedan.

-Whether this bizarre revelation will make it past regulations remains to be seen, but we can’t say we’re that surprised at these bold moves.
-There will also be three different specs of the Tesla Model S to choose from, starting from the Long Range, a dual-motor, all-wheel drive that gets approximately 633km of range and a 0-100kph time of 3.1 seconds.
+Whether this bizarre revelation will make it past regulations remains to be seen, but we can’t say we’re that surprised at these bold moves too.
+There will also be three different specs of the Tesla Model S to choose from here, starting from the Long Range, a dual-motor, all-wheel drive that gets approximately 633km of range, and a 0-100kph time of 3.1 seconds.
 If that’s not enough oomph to electrify you, there’s the tri-motor Plaid option that’s good for 1,020hp and a not-so-modest 0-100kph time of 1.99 seconds.
 It’ll also have a very generous 627km of range.